clh7090/Job-Listing-Application/README.md

 - You can view database _testing_ credentials in the application.properties file to connect to pgadmin4.

 1. Start up the postgres server.
-2. create a database called "jobs".
+2. Create a database called "jobs".
 3. Begin the springboot server on http://localhost:8080.
-4. start the react server on http://localhost:3000 after installing dependencies using by navigating to the react-frontend folder and using:
+4. Start the react server on http://localhost:3000 after installing dependencies using by navigating to the react-frontend folder and using:

 ```
 $ npm i